ncgau/website/README.md

 ## Deploying

-This is deployed through cloudflare pages.
+This is deployed through [Cloudflare pages](https://pages.cloudflare.com/).
 Commits to the main branch will deploy the application.